Swimarin Family Handbook

 Every family must volunteer.
 Besides coaching, Swimarin is a parent-led, all-volunteer team (this includes the Board and leadership and all jobs at the meets.)
 It takes nearly 90 volunteers to run every home meet!

 The number of volunteer jobs required each year is dependent upon the number of families registered for the team and the number of jobs needed to fill each season.
 It varies slightly from season to season.
 You will be given an opportunity to sign up for jobs as we get closer to the start of the season.
-You can choose to sign up for jobs individually, sign up for a season long job, or take the lead on any given job.
+You can choose to sign up for jobs individually, sign up for a season-long job, or take the lead on any given job.

 Some of the meet jobs typically available include:

-• Timing
+• Timer

 • Officiating